-Zadar - Sibenik region with the breathtaking Kornati islands and their rugged lunar landscapes the centre of northern Dalmatia.
+Zadar - Sibenik region with the breathtaking Kornati islands and their rugged lunar landscapes the center of northern Dalmatia.

 With numerous wildlife parks, deserted bays, vivid towns and charismatic locals, this is probably the most rewarding sailing destination that is revealing the authentic land's heartbeat.